9.7 Finite bow width

 Figure 8 shows cases (a) and (b).
 Both points have been chosen to fall in regions with the same colour in all three Schelleng diagram.
 As expected, the left-hand panel shows Helmholtz motion, the right-hand panel shows double-slipping motion.
 For both of these, all three waveforms agree rather closely.

 Figure 9 shows cases (c) and (d), placed in a region where white pixels appear.
 On the left, the measured waveform shows a “higher type” while the point-bow simulation shows a different one.
 The finite-width simulation shows Helmholtz motion, with a fairly well-developed pattern of Schelleng ripples.
-On the right, this figure shows a higher type in the measurement which is very similar to the one seen in red curve on the left.
+On the right, this figure shows a higher type in the measurement which is very similar to the one seen in the red curve on the left.
 The middle plot shows slightly irregular Helmholtz motion, and the lower plot shows yet another higher type, this one a variety of “double flyback motion”.
 Figure 10, showing cases (e) and (f), explores a different region of white pixels: it reveals a different mixture of higher types, along with Helmholtz motion and non-periodic raucous motion.
 This time, the measured waveform in the left-hand panel shows well developed “S-motion”, as does the middle waveform in the right-hand panel.

 The conclusion from these plots is that the measurement shows a pattern of white pixels that is qualitatively similar to the single-point simulations.
 The precise position of the vertical columns is different in the two cases, but Figs. 9 and 10 suggest that the same repertoire of higher types is seen in both cases.
 With such a rich array of possible string motions, it is perhaps not surprising that there are detailed differences between measurement and simulation in terms of which regime occurs where.